A Guide to Patsos Gorge: History, Map, Hiking, and Car Rental

 What are the nearby attractions in Patsos Gorge?

-What is the contribution of Patsos Gorge in the tourism of Crete?
+What is the contribution of Patsos Gorge to the tourism of Crete?

 Patsos Gorge Path